cherieliu/color-themer/_sources/index.md.txt

 # Welcome to color-themer's documentation!

+## Overview
 color-themer is a library created to help resolve the pain points frequently experienced when developing with RGB colors.
 Its main purpose is to generate a color scheme based on an image inputted by the user.
+It will select the most common colors in the image to be part of the theme.

 ## Installation
 Thanks for your interest in color-themer!